astronomer/docs/astro/cli/troubleshoot-locally.md

 5. Open your Astro project `packages.txt` file and add the package references you removed in Step 1 individually until you find the package that is the source of the error.

-## Common issues

-Use the following topics to resolve common issues with running an Astro project in a local environment.

-### Why aren't my new DAGs visible in the Airflow UI?
+## New DAGs aren't visible in the Airflow UI

 Make sure that no DAGs have duplicate `dag_ids`.
 When two DAGs use the same `dag_id`, the newest DAG won't appear in the Airflow UI and you won't receive an error message.